harshit09saini/100-days-of-Python/log.md

 # 100 Days Of Code - Log

+### Day 9: March 29, 2021

+**Today's Progress**: An introduction to dictionaries in Python.

+**Thoughts**: Same as yesterday.
+I did not have much motivation to finish the exercises today.
+Pulled myself to finish the day regardless.
+I am starting to lose motivation to continue.
+I'm gonna refresh my mind and stay committed to the challenge.

+**Link(s) to work**: [Silent Auction](https://replit.com/@HarshitSainiii/blind-auction)

 ### Day 8: March 28, 2021

 **Today's Progress**: Learned about passing parameters into functions and created a ceasar cipher to encode and decode a message.